twpol/genshin/README.md

-# genshin
+# Genshin Impact

-A website for browsing Genshin Impact data
+A website for browsing Genshin Impact data.